IlyasHabeeb/Machine_Learning/ML_Assignment_1/README.markdown

 3. MLAssignment_1_Final.pdf - A pdf file that contains solutions for Assignment 1

+4. glasshw1.csv - the dataset for this assignment

-4. predictionsHW1.csv - A .csv file that contains the predictions of:
+5. predictionsHW1.csv - A .csv file that contains the predictions of:

 - Gaussian Naive Bayes (for entire 200 examples)
 - Gaussian Naive Bayes (for cross validation)